aws-amplify/docs/docs/lib/auth/fragments/common/overview.md

 ## Social Provider Federation

-Many apps also support login with social providers such as Facebook, Google Sign-In, or Login With Amazon.
+Many apps also support login with social providers such as Facebook, Google Sign-In, Login With Amazon, or Sign in with Apple.
 The preferred way to do this is via an OAuth redirect which lets users login using their social media account and a corresponding user is created in User Pools.
 With this design you do not need to include an SDK for the social provider in your app.
 Set this up by running `amplify add auth` and selecting the social provider  option.
 Upon completion you can use `Amplify.Auth.signInWithWebUI()` in your application to show a pre-built "Hosted UI".
 Or pass in a social provider name (e.g. `Amplify.Auth.signInWithSocialWebUI(AuthProvider.facebook()`) to interface directly with that provider's web UI.

 ## Accessing AWS services